 Line a small ramekin, or other oven safe dish with the foil.

 Cut top of garlic head to expose a little bit of flesh from cloves, as pictured.
 Place in foil lined dish and drizzle with the olive oil.

-Wrap the garlic with the foil loosely, but so it's completly covered.
+Wrap the garlic with the foil loosely, but so it's completely covered.